 The proposed alignment would travel east from the planned terminus of the Camden County Link in Winslow Township to the Beasley’s Point secondary rail corridor, along the west side of the rail tracks until they meet NJ 54, and then run along the east side of NJ 54’s wide Right-of-Way (ROW).
 The trail would then turn and continue east into Buena Vista and Hamilton Townships along the vacant rail corridor parallel to US 40 before continuing off-road as a sidepath through Mays Landing to the existing Atlantic County Bikeway.

 Subsequent planning for the trail was focused on three challenging areas along the alignment, which are referred to as “Focus Areas” and described below:

 Focus Area 1 (Folsom Borough)

 Beginning at the planned terminus of the Camden County Link in Winslow Township, the proposed alignment would extend east for about two miles before reaching a currently inactive rail corridor owned by Conrail.
 Most of this stretch is located on publicly owned parcels, except for two residential parcels near 14th Street.
-The trail would then run for ¾ of a mile along the west side of the rail right-of-way and pass beneath the US 322 and NJ 54 bridges.
+The trail would then run for ¾ of a mile along the west side of the rail Right-of-Way (ROW) and pass beneath the US 322 and NJ 54 bridges.
 Once through the NJ 54 bridge, the trail would run up the slope to meet the highway and run along the east side of NJ 54 as a sidepath for approximately five miles.